TinyR0dent/BrightHRTest/readme.md

 The frontend application is in "./frontend"

-in "./frontend" create a .env file and add copy and paste this prop into it (not the `):
+in "./frontend" create a .env file and add copy and paste this prop into it:

 `VITE_API_URL=http://127.0.0.1:8787`